jwdotpark/2021_fall/practical_ds_a/data_structures.md

 #### Stack

 - it is not a built-in data structure in Javascript.
 - it is an abstracted collection of data that abide by LIFO data structure.
-  - LIFO: Last In First Out i.e. last element added to the stack will be the first element removed from the stack.
+  - __LIFO__: Last In First Out i.e. last element added to the stack will be the first element removed from the stack.
   - e.g. STACKS of books, STACKS of plates and so on, as it being piled up, the last thing is what gets removed first.

 ![Stack](./img/stack_.png)